snovvcrash/usbrip/README.md

 Description
 ==========

-**usbrip** is a small piece of software which analyzes Linux log data: journalctl output or contents of `/var/log/syslog*` (`/var/log/messages*`) files.
+**usbrip** is a small piece of software which analyzes Linux log data: journalctl output or contents of `/var/log/syslog*` (or `/var/log/messages*`) files.
 Based on the collected data usbrip can build USB event history tables with the following columns:

 * Connected (date & time)
 * Host